The intersection of health and human behavior

 Finding the Pieces Camp

 The University of New England, City of Biddeford, and Autism Society of Maine partnered to develop the Finding the Pieces Camp.
-The camp, designed for children in York County who have autism, is staffed by undergraduate UNE students from the Health, Wellness, and Occupational Studies program and the Education program, all of whom have studied autism.
+The camp, designed for children in York County who have autism, is staffed by undergraduate UNE students from the Occupational Studies program and the Education program, all of whom have studied autism.
 Campers attend free of charge thanks to the support of generous sponsors.

-HWOS internship sites are focused on community-based, health and wellness promotion.
+Occupational Studies internship sites are focused on community-based, health and wellness promotion.
 A wide array of enriching internship opportunities exist at sites including:

 • Maine Adaptive Sports and Recreation